You are currently in

 Here's the thing...

-You know in your heart of hearts that you’re ready
+You know in your heart of hearts that you deserve

 You’re likely a subject matter expert in your field - maybe you've even been in the same role for 5+ years.
 You get positive feedback and have been told you have support to move onto the next level or challenge.

-There’s just this little bug in your brain that sometimes pokes you and says something like “what if you try something new and you fall on your face??.”
+There’s just this little bug in your brain that sometimes pokes you and says something like “what if you're not actually qualified/good enough for these jobs?.”

 At the end of the day, you’re here because you know that "impostor syndrome" is often your mind playing tricks on you.